 This chapter explains the laws and HUD regulations requiring PHAs to affirmatively further civil rights and fair housing in all federally assisted housing programs.
 The letter and spirit of these laws are implemented through consistent policy and processes.
-The responsibility to further nondiscrimination pertains to all areas of the PHA's housing choice voucher (HCV) operations.
+The responsibility to further nondiscrimination pertains to all areas of the PHA's public housing operations.